 Malware (as the portmanteau suggests) refers to any malicious software designed to harm a computer system by tracking user activity, hijacking functionality or stealing, deleting or encrypting data.
 Most malware enters your systems via email (widely reported at more than 90%).
-Statista reports that there were 2.8 billion malware attacks in the first six months of 2022 – more than half the number reported in the whole of 2021.
+Statista reports that there were 5.5 billion malware attacks last year.

 Malware is constantly proliferating and changing.
-AV Test describes how the total amount of malware has grown every year since 2008 (their first data point), and that 2021 saw the largest influx of new malware of any year on record.
+AV Test describes how the total amount of malware has grown every year since 2008 (their first data point), with a vast amount of new malware created in the last five years.

 This should be seen as a high-risk Black Friday cyber threat.

 Formjacking is a form of ‘Magecart’ where malicious code is injected into the checkout forms of a website and can go undetected for a long time.
 Cyber criminals then hijack web forms to steal personal and payment information from shoppers.

 Ransomware encrypts files, so they are made inaccessible to the owner.
 The cyber criminal then demands a ransom payment in return for releasing the locked files.
 Ransomware occurs when legitimate ads are hacked (‘malvertising’), or through phishing emails and exploit kits.
 This will have consequential impact on consumers and retailers/businesses.